twist0R/tw_antipowergaming/README.md

 <br>
 Improved off of the newest ANTIPOWERGAMING Script.
 Written in .lua
 <br>
-Runs at ~ 0.01 to 0.02 ms if you have more optimization suggestions feel free to reach out
+Runs at ~ 0.00 to 0.01 ms if you have more optimization suggestions feel free to reach out

 # Follow me in my Social Networks
 * [YOUTUBE](https://www.youtube.com/channel/UChRcrcs1EZna4hGIn1KD3cw)